sishtiaq/RSE16/writeup.md

 Many RSEs reported that they had a lot of freedom to decide the project path.
 They liked working in projects, there was a team spirit there, in which a shared understanding made for happy collaboration.
-They felt they had a unique and crtical special role in projects.
+They felt they had a unique and critical special role in projects.
 And that they could show off their solutions and get feedback in this trusted environment.
 This good feeling was marred by several RSEs talking about short-term contracts.